Wakfu (TV series): Antagonists

-His past was revealed in a special episode, where he used to be a kind well muscular father figure named Noximilien Coxen with a flair for inventing and great skills as a Horologist.
+His past was revealed in a special episode, where he used to be a kind well muscular father figure named Noximilien Coxen with a flair for inventing and great skills as a horologist.
 He was a good father and loved his wife and children more than anything, but was depressed at the fact he could not provide financially for his family, often having to negotiate with a man over his debt.
-While playing with his family on the beach, Igol runs away and discovers the cave that held the Eliacube.
+While playing with his family on the beach, Igol ran away and discovered the Eliacube.
 Noximilien takes it to his workshop and tinkers with it, amazed at the possibilities the device has, he becomes obsessed with researching the cube to the point of abandoning everything else.
 His health deteriorates and he hints that he no longer sleeps; these serve to degrade his body to a skeletal state.
 His family also leaves him; by the time he leaves his workshop to present his work to his wife, his home is shown to be barren and dilapidated, and a note shows that his wife has moved to live with her sister, telling him to come join them if he's ever ready.
-Before he receives the chance, he is told they have perished in a flood in their new home.
+Before he receives the chance, he is told they have died in a flood.
 In a desperate state, he plunges deeper into his research, seeking a means to turn back time and correct his mistake.
-This obsession drives him increasingly insane, eventually creating the main antagonist seen in the Wakfu series.
-With his past revealed, becomes more of a sympathetic villain.

-He and season 2 villain Qilby return in Season 3 as a phantom that torments Yugo psyche.